go-ozzo/ozzo-validation/README.md

 // 0: (City: cannot be blank; Street: cannot be blank.); 2: (Street: cannot be blank; Zip: must be in a valid format.).
 ```

-When using `validation.ValidateStruct` to validate a struct, the above validation procedure also applies to struct
+When using `validation.ValidateStruct` to validate a struct, the above validation procedure also applies to those struct
 fields which are map/slices/arrays of validatables.